Dasharo/docs/docs/variants/msi_z790/faq.md

 The list of all supported memory modules is available in the [GPU HCL](../gpu-hcl) documentation.

-## What does the obligatory Dasharo Subscripion includes?
+## What does the obligatory Dasharo Subscripion include?

 The Dasharo Bronze Subscription includes: